eternal-flame-AD/yumechi.jp/content/en/blog/poed-what-happens.md

 remember when I closed my eyes)...

-It went on for about 2 weeks and then things started to fall apart: I was missing some classes and dues but I have no motivation nor the ability to concentrat eto catch up at all.
+It went on for about 2 weeks and then things started to fall apart: I was missing some classes and dues but I have no motivation nor the ability to concentrate to catch up at all.
 Honestly it wasn't _that_ bad, I made some mistakes but it wasn't unrecoverable.
 I should have asked for forgiveness and see what my options were.
 Though my self esteem issues really make it impossible for me to see that I could forgive myself at the point: